 Step 1: Know Japan’s Cherry Blossom Forecast

 While the blooming season usually starts on mainland Japan from March to April, accurate forecasts are typically only released in February.
 If you’re planning ahead, it’s important to use the cherry blossom blooming patterns of previous years as a guide.
-Regardless, here is the most updated forecast for 2024!
+Regardless, here is the first forecast for 2025!

 Weather changes can easily affect the blooming period, so despite following the general forecast, it’s important to stay updated with the latest forecast as your trip approaches.
 Here’s a handy cherry blossom blooming meter in Japan for monitoring.